George Daneker, Jr., MD

 He then headed to Cincinnati, Ohio to complete an internship and residency in general surgery at the University of Cincinnati Medical Center.
 Dr. Daneker also completed clinical and research fellowships at Harvard Medical School and The University of Texas MD Anderson Cancer Center.

-Dr. Daneker first joined the CTCA team in 2011 as a staff surgical oncologist at our Philadelphia hospital.
+Dr. Daneker first joined the CTCA® team in 2011 as a staff surgical oncologist at our Philadelphia hospital and later served as Chief of Staff at the Newnan hospital.
 Prior to working with CTCA, Dr. Daneker served as the Director of Surgical Oncology, Oncology Research and Robotic-Assisted General Surgery at St. Joseph’s Hospital in Atlanta.

 Other prestigious appointments he has held include Chief of General and Colorectal Surgery at St. Joseph’s Hospital, Cancer Liaison Physician for the American College of Surgeons Commission on Cancer and Director of Oncology Research in the Department of Surgery at the Emory University School of Medicine.